ejovwogfreeman/codefest_backend_class/README.md

 # Codefest Backend Class

-This is the official repo of the codefest backend class, August 2024 Cohort (PHP and MyAQL)
+This is the official repo of the codefest backend class, August 2024 Cohort (PHP and MySQL)